Commentary: Kraken hope Jessica Campbell’s player-development success translates to NHL

 “We didn’t hire her because she’s female,” Francis said.
 “We hired her because we thought she’s a good coach.”

 Jessica hopes to prove so at the highest level.
-Her focus right now is “just putting my head down, doing the work, and where it takes me, it takes me.”
+Her focus is “just putting my head down, doing the work, and where it takes me, it takes me.”